foongminwong/bertini_real_files/README.md

-Student-Faculty Research Project: 3D Printed Gallery of Algebraic Surfaces
+Fall 2017 - Spring 2018 Student-Faculty Research Project: 3D Printed Gallery of Algebraic Surfaces

 •	Work with Dr.Dani Brake and another student (David Bachmeier) on how to compute 3D mathematical models using numerical algebraic software Bertini_real (with Matlab)